DocNow/sfm-ansible/README.md

 # Install Scripts for Social Feed Manager

-The files are set up [Social Feed Manager](http://gwu-libraries.github.io/sfm-ui) on a target server.
+The files are used to set up [Social Feed Manager](http://gwu-libraries.github.io/sfm-ui) on a target server.
 They can be used to install the application to a VM under Virtualbox or to a server running Ubuntu Trusty Tahr.

 The `vagrant up` command is used to set up the server and deploy the application on the chosen platform.